oasisprotocol/sapphire-paratime/clients/js/README.md

 In just a couple of lines of code, you can bring confidentiality to your dapp frontend.

-**If your dapp doesn't port in under 10 minutes, you get your money back!**
+**If your dapp doesn't port in under 10 minutes, it's a bug!**
-But seriously, if you have more than a little trouble, file a bug report.
+If you have more than a little trouble, please file an issue.
 There should be _no_ reason _not_ to use the Sapphire ParaTime!

 ### ethers.js